shaimaa-hshalaby/javasript_Guide/01-JS_Variables&Operators/README.md

 ### Exercise 2: Internal JavaScript

 1. Create an HTML file with a button element.
-2. Write an internal JavaScript function that changes the background color of the page when the button is clicked.
+2. Write an internal JavaScript function that fire an alert with a text "Hello from internal script".

 ### Exercise 3: External JavaScript